 That has been true of the Roman Catholic Church, whose diocesan heads and bishops repeatedly transferred abusive priests from one parish to another rather than report them to law enforcement authorities.
 This cover-up spanned decades and went all the way up the hierarchy of the church.

-Many factors explain it, including a fear of scandal and desire to protect the church's image.
-The Boy Scouts, too, didn't want messiness exposed.
+Many factors explain it, including a fear of scandal and desire to protect the church’s image.
+The Boy Scouts, too, didn’t want messiness exposed.
 The truth in cases where large institutions hide sexual abuse is usually revealed only when experienced trial lawyers can use the power of the courts to force institutions like the Archdiocese of Chicago to open up their files on the histories of their abusive priests and brothers.
 Even if you or a loved one were sexually abused long ago, you may still be able to pursue claims against the religious organizations involved in the abuse.
-If you are a victim of sexual abuse or are inquiring on behalf of a friend or family member who has suffered a sexual assault, contact [[title]] immediately to confidentially discuss these claims.
+If you are a victim of sexual abuse or are inquiring on behalf of a friend or family member who has suffered a sexual assault, contact one of our attorneys immediately to confidentially discuss these claims.